Tom Araya

-Tomás Enrique Araya Díaz ([ton aˈɾaʝa]; born June 6, 1961) is a Chilean-American musician, best known as the vocalist and bassist of American thrash metal band Slayer.
-Araya is ranked 58th by Hit Parader on their list of the 100 Greatest Metal Vocalists of All Time.
-Before Slayer was disbanded in 2019, Araya, along with Kerry King, were the only members who stayed in the band since its inception.
+Tomás Enrique Araya Díaz ([ton aˈɾaʝa]; born June 6, 1961) is a Chilean-American musician, best known as the vocalist and bassist of the thrash metal band Slayer.
+He was ranked 58th by Hit Parader on their list of the 100 Greatest Metal Vocalists of All Time.
+Araya, along with Kerry King, are the only members who stayed in the band since its inception.

 Araya was employed as a respiratory therapist in the early 1980s and used his earnings to finance Slayer's debut album Show No Mercy (1983).
 Much of Araya's lyrical content is about serial killers, a subject he finds interesting; his first credited lyrical contribution was the vampire-themed track "At Dawn They Sleep" from 1985's Hell Awaits.

-Early life and career
+Early life

-Tomás Enrique Araya Diaz was born in Viña del Mar, Chile, but his family moved to the US when he was five.
+Tomás Enrique Araya Diaz was born in Viña del Mar, Chile.
+His family moved to the U.S. when he was five.
 He grew up in Los Angeles.
 His older brother, Cisco, played guitar.
 This inspired Araya to pick up bass at age eight.
 The two played Beatles and Rolling Stones songs, which he would later cite as an influence on his own music.

 In the early 1980s, Araya's eldest sister suggested he enroll in a program to become certified as a respiratory therapist.
 Araya's father insisted he either find a job or enroll in the course.
 Araya enrolled in a two-year technical course, learning about air mixture ratios, drawing blood, and how to intubate.